aff3ct/streampu/docs/Sequence.md

 ```cpp
 void explore_thread_rec(Socket* socket, std::vector<runtime::Socket*>& liste_fwd);
 ```
-The function called by `gen_processes` to get all the bound sockets to the modified one, this call is performed once at sequence build.
+The function called by `gen_processes` to get all the bound sockets (children) to the modified one, this call is performed once at sequence build.

 ```cpp
 void explore_thread_rec_reverse(Socket* socket, std::vector<runtime::Socket*>& liste_fwd)
 ```
-The function does the same thing as the previous one, but in the other sense.
-This function is introduced to support `forward socket` on the fly binding because all the tasks share the same `dataptr`.
+The function does the same thing as the previous one, but in the other sense (parents).
+This function is introduced to support `forward socket` runtime rebinding, because all the tasks share the same `dataptr`.